nanoacademic/devicegen/README.md

 ## About devicegen

-`devicegen` is a gated-quantum-dot device generator targeting.
+`devicegen` is a gated heterostructure device generator.
 It facilitates the creation of `Gmsh` mesh files corresponding to a gate geometry defined in a GDS layout text file.

 ## Installation